bobziuchkovski/writ/README.md

     // followed by conditional formatting based on the r.LongFormat value.
 }

-// This example demonstrates subcommands in a busybox style.
-There's no requirement
-// that subcommands implement this particular Run() method, or any Run() method at
-// at all.
 func main() {
     gobox := &GoBox{}
     cmd := writ.New("gobox", gobox)